Be the most sought-after place to be a part of

 - Set up town halls/agenda-less meetings with college.

-- Establish Faculty Consultative Group, Dean’s Research Advisory Committee, Cyberinfrastructure Advisory Group.
+- Have Faculty Council, Dean’s Research Advisory Committee, Cyberinfrastructure Advisory Group, and Diversity and Inclusion Council.

 - Focus on trust, integrity, credibility, transparency and a sense of overall fairness especially in business affairs.

-- Embrace our legal requirement for shared governance and also respect non-shared governance areas of authority, accountability and responsibility delegated from the ABOR.
+- Embrace and respect our legal requirement for faculty and shared governance and also administrative autonomy based on delegated authority, accountability and responsibility.

 - Engage with Human Resources as much as possible to take maximum advantage of all that they offer.